PierreGode/MMM-ZAPTEC/README.md

 },

 ```
+Restart magic mirror.
-After start the module can take up to 60 sec to pull the first data.
+After starting the module can take up to 60 sec to pull the first data.

 ```
 languages supported.